 - Liquid laundry detergent

-- Optional: stain remover stick, gel, or spray
+- Optional: Stain remover stick, gel, or spray

-- Optional: sponge
+- Optional: Sponge

 As with all clothing stains, remove honey stains by working from the outside of the stain toward the center to prevent spreading the stain.
 Follow these steps for fresh or dried honey stains:

-Waiting to treat a honey stain is a bad idea.
+- Treat the stain as soon as possible: Waiting to treat a honey stain is a bad idea.
 If it hardens, it becomes more difficult to remove the sticky stain without damaging the fibers of the clothing.
 Use a butter knife to remove the excess honey carefully.
 If it's too hard, don't bother scraping, and move on to step 2.

-Apply liquid laundry detergent to the stained area, saturating it completely.
+- Spot treat with laundry detergent: Apply liquid laundry detergent to the stained area, saturating it completely.
 Let the clothing sit for at least five minutes, then run hot water through the back of the stain over the sink.
 Make the water as hot as you can to force the honey stain out of the clothing.

-Choose a stain remover that will penetrate all the way to the back of the stain and apply it according to the manufacturer's instructions.
+- Apply a stain remover: Choose a stain remover that will penetrate the entire, deep-set stain and apply it according to the manufacturer's instructions.

-If the stain remains and the garment is white, or you have tested it for colorfastness, there are a few other solutions you can try.
-Apply a mild bleaching agent, such as hydrogen peroxide, white vinegar, or lemon juice to the stain, using a sponge.
+- Apply a bleaching agent for white or colorfast items: If the stain remains and the garment is white, or it has passed the colorfast there are a few other solutions you can try.
+Apply a mild bleaching agent, such as hydrogen peroxide, white vinegar, or lemon juice to the stain using a soft sponge.
 Rinse the fabric thoroughly in cold water.

-Before drying the clothing, be sure that the stain is completely gone.
+- Check before drying: Before drying the clothing, be sure that the stain is completely gone.
 If any honey remains and you dry the clothing in the dryer, it will set the stain permanently.
 As an alternative, you can let the clothing air-dry, then recheck it for any hardened or darkened areas.
 If the stain persists, repeat the steps above.
 Once the stain is gone, the clothing is safe to be dried in the dryer.